Dulce de Leche Ice Cream with Grilled Peaches

-2 cups milk
+2 c. milk

-1 cup cream
+1 c. cream

 16 oz. dulce de leche

-1/2 teaspoon vanilla
+1/2 tsp. vanilla

 Strain into a medium bowl set in a larger bowl of iced water.
 Stir in the vanilla.
 Let sit, stirring frequently, until completely chilled.

 The best dulce de leche is made from real milk, not condensed milk.
-The best I have tasted are from Argentina.
-Or, you can make your own - see Mani's archives, October 06.